Vivoo Vitamin C Box

-Vitamin C is a vital nutrient for health.
-It is involved in many crucial body functions, including collagen formation, absorption of iron, proper functioning of the immune system, and wound healing.
+Vitamin C is a vital nutrient for wellness.
+It is involved in many crucial body functions, including immune system functioning, and can neutralize harmful free radicals.

-Vitamin C plays an essential role in tissue formation and is, thus, crucial in the body’s natural healing process.
-Plus, it’s one of the few antioxidants capable of protecting the body against oxidative damage (from free radicals).
-Oxidative damage can contribute to the development of various chronic health conditions, including cardiovascular disease and arthritis.
-To prevent these, you’ll have to regularly ensure an adequate intake of vitamin C through smart dietary choices.
-In addition to lowering your risk for various health conditions, consuming sufficient vitamin C also supports immune system functioning, bolstering your body’s ability to ward off infectious diseases.
+Vitamin C plays an essential role in tissue formation and is thus crucial in the body’s natural healing process.
+Plus, it’s one of the few antioxidants capable of protecting the body against oxidative damage (i.e., from free radicals).
+With smart diet choices, you can ensure that you get sufficient vitamin C daily.

 Recommended Dietary Allowances (RDAs) for Vitamin C

 The current recommended dietary allowance (RDA) for vitamin C is 90 mg/day for adult men and 75 mg/day for adult women.
 That said, breastfeeding mothers need an additional 45 mg daily, while smokers need an extra 35 mg.

 The human body cannot produce vitamin C on its own.
 You’ll have to get it from external sources (e.g., diet or supplements).
 It’s important that you do because vitamin C helps your body absorb iron from the foods you eat – and helps store it for later use.

 Another reason you should be mindful of your vitamin C intake?
 Its protective mechanism against the harmful effects of free radicals is thought to stem from its antioxidant capabilities.
 Thankfully, it appears that meeting your vitamin C needs is pretty easy, as long as you include a variety of fruits and vegetables in your diet.